ezekg/flint/README.md

 **Flint is designed to be a flexible layout toolkit that developers can use for any responsive grid-based project.** Built on *Sass 3.3*, Flint is capable of complex responsive layouts customized at each breakpoint; all while using a single mixin, having minimal output, as well as being completely semantic.
 All of your layout settings are housed in a simple config file and is immensely customizable.
 Flint will only output the code you need, and nothing else.
 We handle the  hard stuff, so you can focus on the rest.

-Here's a small [demo on Sassmeister](http://sassmeister.com/gist/9657552) *(older version : v0.0.3)* to show what Flint is capable of.
+Here's a small [demo on Sassmeister](http://sassmeister.com/gist/9657552) to show what Flint is capable of. *This demo is outdated, and shows a pre-release version (0.0.3) of Flint.*

 Enjoy.